 Community building and governance

-3air aims to be fully decentralized with time.
-With blockchain maturing we see refined on and off-chain voting systems coupled with on-chain execution, proving that even projects at the largest scale can become effectively decentralized and we fully believe this is the future of organizational structures.
+3air aims to become fully decentralized over time.
+As the blockchain matures, we see refined on and off-chain voting systems coupled with on-chain execution, proving that even the biggest blockchain projects can become decentralized.
+That is the future of organizational structures we believe in.

-The community pool would be our way into decentralizing 3air.
+The community pool is part of our plan to decentralize 3air.
 3air could regularly provide funds to the community pool.
-The pool may be funded with a fraction of the fees collected from the platform transactions as described in the chapter about token buybacks.
+The pool may be funded with a fraction of the fees collected on platform transactions described in the token buybacks chapter.
 The pool may be managed through a Gnosis Safe multisig account, coupled with direct on-chain execution of voting results from Snapshot.

-The aim of the community pool is to incentivize the community in participating in the decentralization of 3air, and to help develop the local social communities with funding projects that have development potential and are beneficial to the whole community.
+The community pool aims to incentivize the community to participate in the decentralization of 3air and to help develop the local social communities with funding projects that have development potential and are beneficial to the whole community.

-Consequently, we hope to provide even more equality to developing regions and make their lives better.
-With a strong enough, engaging community, we can start progressing towards full decentralization of 3air.
+Consequently, we hope to provide more equal opportunities to emerging regions to improve their lives.
+With a strong, engaging community, we can start progressing towards full decentralization of 3air.

-The 3air community might at first have certain degree of influence over the allocation of funds within the community pool but may gain additional power with time and 3air token decentralization.
+At first, the 3air community might have a certain degree of influence over the allocation of funds within the community pool and may gain additional power with time and 3air token decentralization.

-The community funds usage may be subject to voting or other opinion-gathering mechanisms and could potentially be used for burning tokens and funding proposed projects if it is beneficial for the development and adoption of the 3air platform.
-At first 3air could impose certain limits on the community decision-making power.
+The community funds usage may be subject to voting or other opinion-gathering mechanisms.
+It could also be used to burn tokens and fund proposed projects if it is beneficial for the development and adoption of the 3air platform.
+At first, 3air could implement certain limits on the community's power.
 Those limits are outlined in the chapter on token burning.
-With time the community might potentially receive greater power on making decisions about funding and proposal.
-Until then, 3air may propose the projects that can be voted upon, to prevent misuse of governance power.
-Also, a specified percentage of the pool, which may be around 25%, or even more, could be used for funding projects.
+With time, the community might receive greater power to make decisions about funding and proposals.
+Until then, 3air may propose the projects that can be voted upon to prevent misuse of governance and power.
+Also, a specified percentage of the pool, which may be around 25% or even more, could be used to fund projects.

-A 3air selected board will receive and evaluate projects requesting funding.
-It will be to the board’s sole discretion on the project choice.
-The project choice needs to be guided by the notion of helping grow the local society, infrastructure, and businesses with heavy tendency to the ESG narrative.
-Any selected project should not be in direct violation of 3air’s vision, policies, and narratives.
+A 3air-selected board will receive and evaluate projects requesting funding.
+The project choice will be the board’s responsibility.
+The project choice needs to be motivated by a will to progress the local society, infrastructure, and businesses with an eye on the ESG narrative.
+Any selected project should not directly violate 3air’s vision, policies, and objectives.

-Selected projects would have the chance to present themselves to the community to win their votes.
-A date would be set for voting and projects would receive funding in accordance with their acquired votes and other decision-making mechanisms.
+Selected projects can present themselves to the community to win their votes.
+A date would be set for voting, and projects will receive funding according to their acquired votes and other decision-making mechanisms.
 A quadratic funding model may be applied as discussed by Vitalik Buterin.
 (Buterin, Vitalik Buterin, 2019)

-Voting may be done through the Snapshot platform where a voting strategy (Snapshot, 2022) will be selected, 3air deems most fair.
+Voting may be done through the Snapshot platform, where 3air will select a voting strategy (Snapshot, 2022) that it deems most fair.

-If a token holder does not want to vote himself, he may be able to delegate his voting power to another user.
-Experts and leaders will arise within the community that could gain more power with their engagement.
+If a token holder does not want to participate in the voting process, they may be able to delegate their voting rights to another user.
+Experts and leaders will arise within the community through their engagements and reputation.
 Such individuals could receive delegations from the general community.

-Up to 10% of the community funds could potentially be set aside to incentivize users to vote if needed.
-These funds may be sent to all the wallets that have participated in voting in the amount that represents the tokens they used to vote.
-This could be done automatically through on-chain management service Gnosis Safe.
+Up to 10% of the community funds could be set aside to incentivize users to vote if needed.
+These funds may be distributed to every wallet that participated in the voting process, according to the tokens they spent to vote.
+It could be done automatically through an on-chain management service like Gnosis Safe.

-The amount of tokens set aside for voters can be adjusted if it becomes unreasonable or unfair.
-The reward must be enough to incentivize participation, but it needs not to take away funds from the end goal that the funds are intended for.
-It needs to be made clear that voting is a right and obligation to help a greater cause.
+The amount of tokens set aside for voters can be adjusted to maintain fairness and sustainability.
+The reward must be enough to incentivize participation without depleting the treasury of development funds.
+It must be clear that voting is a right and obligation to help a greater cause.

 Governance is a major part of the 3air platform and a major token use case.
 We believe it will help us build a great community, incentivize token holding and help a wider token adoption and decentralization.